Learnable Uncertainty under Laplace Approximations: Additional Results

-so that the output dimensionality is unchanged.
-Refer to \Cref{fig:luq_viz} for an illustration and \Cref{algo:luq_construction} in \Cref{appendix:implementation} for a step-by-step summary.
-Taken together, we denote the resulting augmented network as $\widetilde{f}$ and the resulting parameter vector as $\widetilde{\theta}_\map \in \R^{\widetilde{d}}$, where $\widetilde{d}$ it the resulting number of parameters.
-Note that we can easily extend this construction to convolutional nets by expanding the ``channel'' of a hidden layer.\footnote{E.g.~if the hidden units are a 3D array of (channel $\times$ height $\times$ width), then we expand the first dimension.}
+to be the tuple of all non-zero additional parameters of the network $f$.
+Furthermore, we write the resulting augmented network as $\widetilde{f}$ and the resulting overall parameter vector---consisting of $( \widetilde{W}^{(l)}, \widetilde{b}^{(l)} )_{l=1}^{L}$---as $\widetilde{\theta}_\map \in \R^{\widetilde{d}}$, where $\widetilde{d}$ is the resulting number of parameters.
+Refer to \cref{fig:lula_viz} for an illustration and \cref{algo:lula_construction} in \cref{appendix:implementation} for a step-by-step summary.
+Note that we can easily extend this construction to convolutional networks by expanding the ``channel'' of hidden convolution layers.\footnote{E.g.~if the hidden units are a 3D array of (channel $\times$ height $\times$ width), then we expand the first dimension.}

 Let us inspect the implication of this construction.
-Here for each $l=1, \dots, L-1$, since they are zero, the last $m_{l-1}$ columns of $\widetilde{W}^{(l)}$ \emph{deactivate} the $m_{l-1}$ additional hidden units in the previous layer, thus they do not contribute to $h^{(l)}$ in the $l$-th layer.
-Meanwhile, the sub-matrix $\widehat{W}^{(l)}$ and the sub-vector $\widehat{b}^{(l)}$ contain parameters for the additional $m_{l}$ hidden units in the $l$-th layer.
-We are free to choose the the values of these parameters since the following proposition guarantees that they will not change the output of the network (the proof is in \Cref{appendix:proofs}).
+Here for each $l=1, \dots, L-1$, the sub-matrices $\widehat{W}_1^{(l)}$, $\widehat{W}_2^{(l)}$ and the sub-vector $\widehat{b}^{(l)}$ contain parameters for the additional $m_{l}$ hidden units in the $l$-th layer.
+We are free to choose the values of these parameters since the upper-right quadrant of $\widetilde{W}^{(l)}$, i.e.~the zero part of the additional weights, \emph{deactivates} the $m_{l-1}$ additional hidden units in the previous layer, hence they do not contribute to the original hidden units in the $l$-th layer.
+Part (a) of the following proposition thus guarantees that the additional hidden units will not change the output of the network.